ThePalaceProject/web-patron/README.md

 When creating links using `<Link>`, you don't need to worry about whether it is for a single or multi-library route config.
 Write the `as` and `href` like you would if the package only supported one-library setups, and the `<Link>` will prepend `/[libraryId]` to your routes if needed.

+## Translations

+Overview of the translation setup in the E-kirjasto application

 # Deploying

 This repository includes a Dockerfile, and the master branch is built as an image in Docker Hub in the Hub repository [thepalaceproject/web-patron](https://hub.docker.com/r/thepalaceproject/web-patron).
 You can deploy the application simply by running the image from Docker Hub.
 You can either use the `latest` tag in Docker Hub, or a specific version tagged with the version number.
 There will also be an image tagged `beta` for the most recent code on the `beta` branch.